 A struggle in one of the higher categories may have many expressions or contributing causes in the lower categories.
 For example, someone who is suicidal (level one – safety concern) may need to learn to manage their finances better (level five – skill concern) because pending bankruptcy fuels their sense of hopelessness.
 A possible solution for bankruptcy could be to consult a bankruptcy lawyer.
 You may be able to find one in your local area, by searching a term similar to bankruptcy lawyers in PA or potentially one more relevant, if preferable.
 Getting the correct help may be of benefit to anyone suffering from feelings of hopelessness.

 However, unless upper-level concerns are addressed first, efforts at change have a low probability of lasting success.
 The individual above needs to be stabilized before they would be able to implement a budget or debt-reduction plan.
-Similarly, a person with a substance abuse problem (level two – addiction concern) may have anger management issues (level four – character concern), but until the abuse of a mind-mood altering substance is removed attempts at learning emotional regulation and how to honor others in times of disappointment will be short-lived.
+Similarly, a person with a substance abuse problem which is a level two addiction concern (if you wanted to know about self testing methods, try these out to know more) may have anger management issues – a level four character concern, but until the abuse of a mind-mood altering substance is removed attempts at learning emotional regulation and how to honor others in times of disappointment will be short-lived.

 This is why the higher concerns are recommended to be addressed first and significant progress to be made in those areas before beginning to focus on the lower level concerns.

 One final point before we examine five levels of triage.
 In the higher categories denial is likely to be a stronger complicating factor.
 For example: abusers (level one), addicts (level two), and those who have been traumatized (level three) are very prone to deny or minimize the impact of their struggle.
 The benefit of this tool is that it provides a reasonable system to appeal to in order to help these individuals see why it is not sufficient to just “be nicer” (level four) and learn to “do better” (level five).